game-ci/documentation/docs/github/activation.md

 - Visit [license.unity3d.com](https://license.unity3d.com/manual) and upload it.
 - You should now receive your license file (Unity_v20XX.x.ulf) as a download.
 - Open `Github` > `<Your repository>` > `Settings` > `Secrets`.
-- Create a secret called `UNITY_LICENSE` and copy the contents your license file into it.
+- Create a secret called `UNITY_LICENSE` and copy the entire XML contents of your license file into it.

 > _**Note:** When changing Unity version, you may need to repeat the same process._